-OCRA has invested over $110 million in innovative ovarian cancer research — more than any other charity in the world.
+OCRA has invested $110 million in innovative ovarian cancer research — more than any other charity in the world.
 The good news is, the science is working: new treatments are saving lives, and the next breakthrough could be right around the corner.

 But we still have much further to go.
 Despite extraordinary progress, ovarian cancer remains the number one cause of gynecologic cancer deaths.
 We must continue to drive research forward, and raise awareness of the risk factors and symptoms of this disease.

 This September, we need you to step up and make a difference.
 Everyone has something to give, and every action brings us closer to a world where no one needs to fear an ovarian cancer diagnosis.

 Whether you make a donation or rally your friends for a feel-good fundraiser, there’s nothing more heroic than stepping up for those who are counting on us.

 - Every dollar counts in this fight, and we need your help in reaching our $230,000 goal.
 As we speak, 230,000 patients and loved ones across the country are counting on us.
 Make your Ovarian Cancer Awareness Month donation today, and be part of the cure.

 - Increase your support by making a personal fundraising page or Facebook fundraiser, host an event, or attend one near you.
 The possibilities are endless, and we’re here to help you with any ideas you have.
 Start here, or email us with questions on next steps.